thijskaspers/craft-reducer/README.md

 Craft plugin for reducing storage by resizing images immediately after uploading.

 Ever had to build a gallery with 100+ images?
 If users upload images straight from their 10 megapixel camera, it will eat up a lot of storage space.
-With this plugin you can set a maximum pixel and quality value and Reducer will shrink your images immediately after uploading.
+With this plugin you can set a maximum pixel and quality value (per Asset Source) and Reducer will shrink your images immediately after uploading.

 ## Notes
 _Please keep in mind that it is always wise to store a larger/higher quality version of images for future use!
 This plugin is not a replacement for Craft's Image Transforms, it will only give you more options._